pcarbo/kyoto/README.md

     phenotype  <- albino
 	covariates <- NULL

-The script calculates two set of LOD scores for all available SNPs on chromosomes 1-19, and shows them in a single figure.
-These LOD scores are stored in two data frames: **gwscan.qtl**, the output from the qtl function scanone (the light blue line in the figure); and **gwscan.rel**, the output from the analogous function in QTLRel, scanOne (the dark blue line in the figure).
+The script calculates two sets of LOD scores for all available SNPs on chromosomes 1-19.
+Once all the calculations are completed, it displays all the LOD scores in single figure.
+The LOD scores are stored in two data frames in R: **gwscan.qtl** is the output from the qtl function **scanone** (this is also the light blue curve in the figure); and **gwscan.rel**, the output from the analogous function in **QTLRel**, scanOne (this is also the dark blue line in the figure).

-To determine whether or not a LOD score constitutes "significant" support for an association between genotype and phenotype, we calculated a threshold for significance by estimating the distribution of LOD scores under the null hypothesis, and then took the threshold to be the 100(1 – alpha)th percentile of this distribution, with alpha = 0.05.
-It is recommended that this be done with a large number of replicates (at least 1000) to ensure that the threshold is fairly stable, but here I use a smaller number (*num.perm.qtl = 100*) so that the computations can be completed in a reasonable amount of time.
-This threshold is shown by the dotted red line in the figure.
+To determine whether or not a LOD score constitutes "significant" support for an association between genotype and phenotype, we calculate a threshold for significance by estimating the distribution of LOD scores under the null hypothesis, then we take the threshold to be the 100(1 – *a*)th percentile of this distribution, with *a* = 0.05.
+It is recommended that the null distribution be estimated with a large number of replicates (at least 1000) to ensure that the threshold is fairly stable, but in this case I suggest use a smaller number (e.g. **num.perm.qtl = 100**) so that the computations can be completed before you have to go home (or return to your hotel room).
+This significance threshold is depicted by the dotted red line in the figure.

-**Note:** This procedure fails to account for differences in genetic sharing among the AIL mice.
+**Important note:** This permutation procedure fails to account for differences in genetic sharing among the AIL mice.
 I also have implemented a test that accounts for the covariate structure of the polygenic effect.
 However, this permutation-based test is much slower, so I set **num.perm.rel = 1**.
 You are invited to investigate on your own time these two different methods for permutation-based tests: (1) the method that accounts for the covariance structure in the AIL when permuting the data; (2) the standard method that assumes all mice are equally related.

 **Questions**